MorphDiv/TeDDi_sample/Reports/paper_appendix/generate_tables.md

 -   median word length (in characters)

 Genres are represented by corpus IDs in the database (see:
-<a href="https://github.com/uzling/100LC/blob/master/Reports/genres/get_genres.md" class="uri">https://github.com/uzling/100LC/blob/master/Reports/genres/get_genres.md</a>).
+<a href="https://github.com/morphdiv/teddi_sample/blob/master/Reports/genres/get_genres.md" class="uri">https://github.com/morphdiv/teddi_sample/blob/master/Reports/genres/get_genres.md</a>).
 This makes it easy to extract the pertinent file(s) per genre and to do the various type / token counts.

-However, the 100LC corpus contains multiple writing scripts in files within the same language and genre (see:
+However, the TeDDi corpus contains multiple writing scripts in files within the same language and genre (see:
-<a href="https://github.com/uzling/100LC/issues/189" class="uri">https://github.com/uzling/100LC/issues/189</a>).
+<a href="https://github.com/morphdiv/teddi_sample/issues/189" class="uri">https://github.com/morphdiv/teddi_sample/issues/189</a>).
 This issue is discussed in this report on getting word types and tokens:

--   <a href="https://github.com/uzling/100LC/blob/master/Reports/ttr/get_word_ttr.md" class="uri">https://github.com/uzling/100LC/blob/master/Reports/ttr/get_word_ttr.md</a>
+-   <a href="https://github.com/morphdiv/teddi_sample/blob/master/Reports/ttr/get_word_ttr.md" class="uri">https://github.com/morphdiv/teddi_sample/blob/master/Reports/ttr/get_word_ttr.md</a>

 Let’s load the results from that report.